mt-cs/gaea/README.md

 GAEA is built in Python-based Django REST Framework.

 ### Database
-The database is done with Sequilize that query to PostgreSQL DB.
+The database is done with Sequilize that query to SQLite DB.

 ### Web Hosting
 The web-app is hosted in AWS Beanstalk.